 - Reversal ID — RDFs (by request) and CSTCST - Customer Service Tool.
-Software that the Galileo customer service team uses, which is also available to providers, to view customers and their accounts.
+Software that the Galileo customer service team uses, which is also available to providers, to view and manage customers and their accounts.

 related_transaction— Get Pending Fees and Get Account Overview.

 auth_id of a previous authorization in these circumstances:

 - The merchant performs incremental authorizations for a single purchase.
 Each authorization has the